Transient receptor potential channel: TRP-like channels in insect vision

 The trp-mutant fruit flies, which lack a functional copy of trp gene, are characterized by a transient response to light, unlike wild-type flies that demonstrate a sustained photoreceptor cell activity in response to light.

 A distantly related isoform of TRP channel, TRP-like channel (TRPL), was later identified in Drosophila photoreceptors, where it is expressed at approximately 10- to 20-fold lower levels than TRP protein.
 A mutant fly, trpl, was subsequently isolated.
 Apart from structural differences, the TRP and TRPL channels differ in cation permeability and pharmacological properties.

 TRP/TRPL channels are solely responsible for depolarization of insect photoreceptor plasma membrane in response to light.
 When these channels open, they allow sodium and calcium to enter the cell down the concentration gradient, which depolarizes the membrane.
 Variations in light intensity affect the total number of open TRP/TRPL channels, and, therefore, the degree of membrane depolarization.
 These graded voltage responses propagate to photoreceptor synapses with second-order retinal neurons and further to the brain.

-It is important to note that the mechanism of insect photoreception is dramatically different from that in mammals.
+The mechanism of insect photoreception is dramatically different from that in mammals.
 Excitation of rhodopsin in mammalian photoreceptors leads to the hyperpolarization of the receptor membrane but not to depolarization as in the insect eye.
 In Drosophila and, it is presumed, other insects, a phospholipase C (PLC)-mediated signaling cascade links photoexcitation of rhodopsin to the opening of the TRP/TRPL channels.
 Although numerous activators of these channels such as phosphatidylinositol-4,5-bisphosphate (PIP_{2}) and polyunsaturated fatty acids (PUFAs) were known for years, a key factor mediating chemical coupling between PLC and TRP/TRPL channels remained a mystery until recently.
 It was found that breakdown of a lipid product of PLC cascade, diacylglycerol (DAG), by the enzyme diacylglycerol lipase, generates PUFAs that can activate TRP channels, thus initiating membrane depolarization in response to light.
 This mechanism of TRP channel activation may be well-preserved among other cell types where these channels perform various functions.